 If you are really into being eco-friendly, you will seek out discarded textile industry tubes for the same purpose.
 I have one about 130 cms long which I will be cutting into 2 or 3 sections to hold my long rulers.
 It has a wider diameter than the plastic tubes I mentioned previously – about 8 cms across.
 You don’t need to, but can of course decorate these tubes if you like.

 This is one of my ‘go-to’ recipes if I’m looking to cook up a quick breakfast or dessert.
 What makes this truly, ‘fast & furious’ is that — using a silicone cake form I can put this in my microwave oven at approx.750°C and within 7 to 8 minutes, have a good looking cake to serve up!
 But I must also add that the microwave version will dry out very quickly, and so it’s best with the addition of some jam in the middle, or even with a scoop of ice-cream or a drizzle of cream, custard or sweet sauce if you are serving it as a dessert.

-Click on the button below to download the PDF file instructions.
+Click on the download button below for instructions.